xmacex/connect-opz/README.md

 It might be worth looking at alternatives to `alsa_in` and `alsa_out`, Jack 2 might have something for this.

-Last idea would be to get a hardware mixer.
+Last idea would be to get a hardware mixer, rather then user norns as my mixer.